Amazon just marked down Ninja and Shark home and kitchen appliances by up to 40%—shop our favorites

 For a limited time, Amazon customers can save as much as 40% on most-wanted home and kitchen appliances from Shark and Ninja.
 For stocking your home with cleaning and cooking essentials or picking up a Mother's Day gift your mom will love, these markdowns are just about as good as they get.

-For making mealtimes easier, consider the Ninja Foodi OP301 pressure cooker, one of the best multi cookers we've ever tested.
+For making mealtime easier, consider the Ninja Foodi OP301 pressure cooker, one of the best multi cookers we've ever tested.
 In testing, we found the pressure cooker to be versatile and especially convenient when cooking smaller meals.
 We loved the air fryer functionality and that we were able to make a full meal with the appliance in just 20 minutes.
-Usually ringing up for $299.99, you can take home this popular kitchen gadget for just $164.99 today—a whopping $135 markdown.
+Usually ringing up at $299.99, you can take home this popular kitchen gadget for just $157 today—a whopping $142.99 markdown.

 Ready to shop?
 Keep scrolling to snag the best home and kitchen deals from the likes of Shark and Ninja right now at Amazon.